-Plan the trip you’ll take together—together
+1. Plan the trip you’ll take together—together

-Rule one when traveling as a couple is plan together.
+Rule one when traveling as a couple is to plan together.
 If you hash out most big details at the beginning, you won’t have so many surprises along the way.
 You’ll also avoid any resentment or dissatisfaction that comes with activities or locations that your significant other doesn’t like to do or want to visit.
-If you’re more accustomed to being the ‘planner’ of your duo, make a conscious effort to include your partner.
-They’ll feel equally part of the adventure, and you’ll both learn about what the other likes to do for fun!
+If you’re more accustomed to being the planner of your duo, make a conscious effort to include your partner.
+They’ll feel equally part of the adventure, and you’ll both learn about what the other likes to do for fun.

-Make sure you talk numbers
+2. Make sure you talk numbers

-Leave your work where it belongs—at work
+3. Leave your work where it belongs—at work

-Consider turning off the social media
+4. Consider turning off social media

-Make sure to schedule relaxation time
+5. Make sure to schedule relaxation time

 Plan real relaxation time together.
 You may find it also brings back the romance and passion that always seems to fizzle a bit during a stressful week at work.
-In fact, studies show that couples that travel together tend to have a better romantic life, as well as healthier relationships in general—so take advantage!
+Studies show that couples that travel together tend to have a better romantic life, as well as healthier relationships in general—so take advantage!

-Get a little ‘me’ time
+6. Get a little ‘me’ time

 Don’t forget though, it is also important to make sure you have time for yourself during your holiday.
-When you’re both planning the trip, schedule in a day in which you both do your own thing.
+When you’re both planning the trip, schedule a day in which you both do your own thing.
 It’ll be exciting when you come back together in the evening to tell each other what you both did and discovered throughout the day. o a step further and make it a bit of date night after your day apart.
 You can meet at a restaurant you agree on beforehand—like strangers on a solo holiday—and get to know each other all over again.

 Simply be unabashedly you.
 Grow out your beard like you’ve always wanted to, or go without any makeup if you want.
 You’ll both get more comfortable with the 100% real versions of each other—without all the other noise that work and life usually throw at you.
 You’ll be able to focus on the inner parts of yourselves and grow closer in the process.

-Pick some spontaneous and weird things to do
+8. Pick some spontaneous and weird things to do

 Get excited about new places and let your inner child shine through.
 Pick a place on a map, and figure out a way to just pick up and drive there.
 Be open to not knowing what will happen next, and laugh at each other.
-You’ll find you let all your guards down for once—and its fun!
+You’ll find you let all your guards down for once—and it's fun!

-Build dreams and goals together
+9. Build dreams and goals together